Contemporary Quebec

 DOWNLOAD EBOOK

-This perceptive intellectual history explores the role of manhood in French Canadian culture and nationalism.
-In the late nineteenth century, Quebec was still a
+This intellectual history explores how the idea of manhood shaped French Canadian culture and Quebec’s nationalist movement.
+During the latter half of the nin

 Language: en